pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

     surface_azimuth
         Azimuth angle of the surface in degrees East of North.
 Must be >=0 and <=360.
-        The convention is defined as degrees east (clockwise) of north.
-This is pvlib's convention; other tools may use different conventions.
+        The pvlib-python convention is defined as degrees east (clockwise) of north.
         For example, North = 0°, East = 90°, South = 180°, West = 270°.
+Other tools may
+        use different conventions.

     surface_tilt
         Panel tilt from horizontal [°].
 Must be >=0 and <=180.